Tia Gostelow: 2019–2021: Chrysalis

 In October 2020, Gostelow released Chrysalis.

+2022–present: Head Noise

+In April 2023, Gostelow announced the forthcoming release of her third studio album, Head Noise, scheduled for release in August 2023, preceded by singles "Spring to Life", "Sour", "Early Twenties". and "I'm Getting Bored of This".

 Influences

 Gostelow has openly discussed her musical influences as foremost fellow regional singer-songwriter Melody Pool, as well as Mumford & Sons and The Jungle Giants.

 Gostelow has said she was also inspired to play music after seeing Taylor Swift perform live in Australia.